v-thakkar/Talks/README.md

 # Talks
-This repository contains the slides of my talks at events/copnferences.
-If you are looking for slides and resources for the Linux kernel first patch workshop, then go [here](https://github.com/vthakkar1994/Linux-Kernel-Workshop).
+This repository contains slides of all my talks at events/copnferences.

+If you are looking for the list of prerequisites and setup directions for the Linux kernel first patch workshop, then go [here](https://github.com/vthakkar1994/Linux-Kernel-Workshop).

+If you are looking for the solutions of exercises for the tutorial of Coccinelle, then go [here](https://github.com/vthakkar1994/LinuxCon_Japan).